theBaksoBoy/Simple-and-Handy-Insulin-Tool/README.md

 Since I didn't really intend for it to become open-source I didn't really focus on making the app as well-coded as you probably would when expecting others to work with the code.
 Combine this with the fact that I have never made code for someone else to work with, and me being pretty new to Godot (which is the game engine used for this app), the project is probably not super well structured.
 Therefore, you are forbidden by law to criticize my code, or I will send 500 ninjas to assasinate you during your sleep.

+Since this app was made primarily for myself, where publishing the source code online was only a thought made late in development; I am not interested in maintaining this repo by providing updates and accepting commits.
+If you wish to provide extra features to this project then you will have to make your own fork of it.